Nootka-io/wee-benchmarking-tool/README.md

 ## ToDos
-- provide longer better real world examples - most samples are quite short, and goose has show to be faster than trafilutura in real world scenarios.
+- provide longer better real world examples
 - evaluate other metrics
 - write tests
-- package
+- package (on hold since newspaper is installed from git)
-- add license
-- add author
 - support different dataset formats, like; prodigy, and label-studio
-- when an article is skipped how is scoring affected
 - run evaluations in parallel
-- store evaluation results
+- store evaluation results (likely in sqlite)
 - how to support anything available in scehma.org markup, and throughput of any schema extractor.
 - export tables as MD
+- get rid of goose3 terrible logging

 ## Inspired By:
 - [Scrapinghub's Article Extraction Benchmark](https://github.com/scrapinghub/article-extraction-benchmark)